 cancer patients and emergency and non-elective pathways for

-This has left the Trust well-placed to begin planning to resume
+This has left the Trust well-placed to resume all urgent

-all urgent activities, and a level of routine elective operations,
+activities, and now routine elective operations, in line with

 Operational plans are now in development for all services

 working with partners across the health and social care system both

 The overriding principle is the maintenance of robust infection